 As aspiring authors know, short fiction can be what William Faulkner called “the most demanding” form of prose.
 This class will help you to develop the skills necessary to rise to Mr. Faulkner’s challenge.
 You will explore the short fiction genre through critical reading of classic and cutting-edge examples from authors such as Flannery O’Connor and Michael Chabon.
 Daily writing and review will help you refine your craft.
 You will conclude this class, having completed several of your own short stories that evince your stronger skills of critical analysis, and that more clearly convey your own voice, rhythm, and style.

 Can you sue a musician who copies a song they don’t remember hearing?
 How should you punish a once law-abiding citizen who began to commit crimes after suffering a brain injury?
 Judges, juries, and lawyers are having to wrestle with questions like these as new research in psychology and neuroscience challenges once common assumptions.
 In this course, you will learn how to bring a case to trial, argue before a judge, file an appeal, and get a little practice at mock legal proceedings, and you will discuss what new insights into the human mind mean for the American legal system today.

-Bioarchaeology: Research and Implications – waiting list only
+Bioarchaeology: Research and Implications –

 Forensic Anthropology, Biochemistry, History

 This course will run you through the rigors of bioarchaeology, an interdisciplinary field that uses the tools of history, science, and anthropology to reconstruct the lives of people in the past.
 You will get hands-on experience analyzing human bones to establish “demographic profiles” and see what bioarchaeological chemistry can teach us about things like diet, migration, and the other lived experiences of the deceased.
 You will also consider how bones can embody hidden social inequalities.
 You will conclude the class by selecting an osteological topic of interest and presenting your research proposal to the class as a whole.